joeylitalien/interactive-viewer/README.md

                          --clip 0 1
 ```

 The above computes the mean absolute percentage error ([MAPE](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error)) and the mean relative square error (MRSE) between the reference and the test image.
+Both OpenEXR and HDR formats are supported.
 Below is a table of all arguments; run with `--help` for more info.

 | Parameter | Description | Requirement |
 |:----------|:------------|:--|